Teksta versija

 1) to participate in the development of planning documents;

-2) in conformity with the planning documents, to ensure achievement of the results of a specific objective, including supervision of achievement of the output and result indicators;
+2) in conformity with the planning documents, to ensure the achievement of the results of a specific aid objective, including the supervision of the achievement of the output and result indicators;

 4) to develop the project application evaluation criteria, and also the methodology for the application of such criteria in accordance with the procedures and in the amount laid down by the Cabinet in accordance with Article 72(1)(a) of Regulation No 2021/1060;